SMS Short Codes

 SMS Short Code Compliance & Rules

-When it comes to SMS short codes, compliance is a really big deal.
+When it comes to short code texting, compliance is a really big deal.
 There's a lot at stake and making sure that you're following the rules and best practices is a must.
 The good news is that being compliant is not difficult.
 There are 2 different sets of rules when it comes to short code text messaging: The CTIA's rules and the TCPA rules.

 SMS Short Code Compliance